tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/handlers.md

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onError-for-negative-response }

-**retry**: This construct is specifically provided for **Command Handler Failures**.
+**retry**: This construct can be attached to an `onSetup` or `onObserve` handler to automatically retry the handler code in the case of **Command Handler Failures**.
-A `retry` block can be written specifically for each `onSetup` and `onObserve` handler.
-A `retry` block expects a `retryCount` and optional parameter `interval` which specifies an interval after which `onSetup` or `onObserve` will be retried in case of failure. `retry` block can be used along with `onError` or it can be used independently.
-If `retry` is combined with `onError` then command handler failure will call `onError` before each retry attempt.
-If command handler still fails after all retry attempts then `onError` block is called followed by
+A `retry` block expects a `retryCount` and optional parameter `interval` which specifies an interval after which `onSetup` or `onObserve` will be retried in case of failure.
+The `retry` block can be used along with `onError` or it can be used independently.
+If `retry` is combined with `onError`, the `onError` block will be called before each retry attempt.
+If the command handler still fails after all retry attempts, the command fails with an Error status.
+Then the
-`onGlobalError` and sequence will be terminated with failure.
-After the error handling blocks are called, the command and hence the sequence, terminate with an Error status.
+`onGlobalError` block will be executed (if provided), and the sequence will be terminated with a failure as well (see @ref:[Global Error Handler](#global-error-handler).

-Following example shows `retry` construct used along with `onError`.
+The following example shows the `retry` construct used along with `onError`.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #retry }

-Following example shows `retry` with interval used independently (without having `onError` block).
+The following example shows `retry` with an interval specified and used without an `onError` block.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #retry-with-interval }